sajil-perfectz/pinecone-poc/README.md

 - **Store Vector Embeddings**: Demonstrates how to store vector embeddings in Pinecone DB using a simple and efficient process.
 - **Query Vector Embeddings**: Demonstrates how to query the database for nearest neighbors or similar vectors based on cosine similarity.
 - **Pinecone Integration**: Step-by-step guide on integrating Pinecone with your machine learning workflows.
+- **Cohere Embedding Model**: Using the text embedding model from cohere.

 ## Prerequisites